Astray-git/vue-dragula/README.md

 }
 ```

-Note that you can set a drake to `true` as a convenience to create it with default options.
+Note that you can set a drake to `true` as a convenience to configure it with default options.
 This is a shorthand for `third: {}`.
 You can also pass an array of drake names, ie `drakes: ['third', 'fourth']`

 ### Binding models to dragable elements
 Please note that `vue-dragula` expects the `v-dragula` binding expression to point to a model in the VM of the component.

 When you move the elements in the UI you also (by default) rearrange the underlying model list items (using `findModelForContainer` in the service).
 This is VERY powerful!